Loop space homology of a small category: Homology of loop spaces of categories over groups

-We next show, in the situation of Proposition \ref{ex4}(a), that $\Omega$-resolutions of $\RR\pi$ with respect to $\ctg$ do exist, and that their homology is the $\RR$-homology of a certain loop space (Theorem \ref{Omega_C0}).
+We next show, in the situation of Proposition \ref{ex4}(a), that $\Omega$-resolutions of $\RR\pi$ with respect to $\ctg$ and $H\nsg\pi_1(|\calc|)$ do exist, at least whenever $\RR$-plus constructions exist for $(|\calc|,H)$, and that the homology of an $\Omega$-resolution is the $\RR$-homology of the loop space of that $\RR$-plus construction (Theorem \ref{Omega_C0}).
 For example, when $\kk$ is a field of characteristic $p$ for some prime $p$ and $\pi$ is a finite $p$-group, the homology of the $\Omega$-resolution is isomorphic to $H_*(\Omega(|\calc|\pcom);\kk)$ (Theorem \ref{Omega_C}).

 Throughout this section, we work mostly with simplicial sets and their realizations, referring to \cite[Chapter I]{GJ} and \cite{Curtis} for the definitions and basic properties that we use.
 In particular, Kan fibrations of simplicial sets (called ``fibre maps'' by Curtis) play an important role here, and we refer to \cite[\S\,I.3]{GJ} and \cite[Definition 2.5]{Curtis} for their definitions.
 We let $|K|$ denote the geometric realization of a simplicial set $K$, let $C_*(K)$ denote its simplicial chain complex, and write $H_*(K)=H_*(C_*(K))$ ($\cong H_*(|K|)$).
 Thus $|\calc|=|\caln(\calc)|$ when $\calc$ is a small category and $\caln(\calc)$ is its nerve.
 Note that if $f\:E\too K$ is a Kan fibration and $\mu\:L\too K$ is a simplicial map, then the pullback of $f$ along $\mu$ is also a Kan fibration.